The Milky Way rises over Grand Teton National Park

 I recommend using Clear Dark Sky forecasts.
 These are a bit tricky to understand at first.
 Basically, you want as many rows as possible on the chart to be dark blue.
 The darker the blue, the better the conditions will be.
 This forecast is specialized for Astronomers and Astrophotographers with telescopes, so it may be a bit overkill for normal photographers.
 I've found it's more accurate than a standard forecast though.
 Another important thing to keep in mind is the moon.
 In order to get great Milky Way photos, the moon can not be out.
 Therefore, it's best to wait until the new moon each month, or use Stellarium to see if the moon will be below the horizon when you are out.

 Any modern DSLR can take decent photos of the Milky Way.
 The major problem you will have with any camera is noise / grain.
-Noise is produced when there is only a faint amount of light reaching the sensor.
+Noise is produced when the sensor doesn't capture enough light.
 The camera amplifies this weak signal and grain becomes visible.
 Many entry level Crop-Sensor cameras will start to see heavy noise around IS0 800.
 A Full-Frame camera can shoot at much higher ISO's with better noise control.
 Full-Frame cameras also allow you to capture a wider view of the sky, provided you use a wide-angle lens; this also allows you to take longer exposures without any star movement.
 A Wide Angle lens can also help with Milky Way compositions, as you will have room for the Milky Way and foreground.

-Alternatively, you can simply buy a star tracker.
+The best purchase I ever made for Milky Way photography was a star tracker.
+You can read my Star Tracker Tutorial on my blog.
 This device moves the camera at the same speed as the stars, thereby allowing you to take much longer photos without star trails!
 Since you are now capturing much more light, your lens and camera's ISO performance no longer matter as much.
 For example, when using my 14mm lens with a star tracker, I can now take a 4 minute long photo and capture up to 8 times the amount of light !
-Normally I'd be limited to a 20-30 second exposure before the stars began to show movement.
-Having had a chance to use a star tracker on my 2017 roadtrip, I would recommend purchasing this device over an expensive new lens!
+Normally I'd be limited to a 20 second exposure before the stars began to show movement.
+Having had a chance to use a star tracker on my 2017 roadtrip, I would recommend purchasing this device over an expensive new lens.
 Even with the best, most expensive, wide angle lens, you will always be limited to a ~20 shutter speed.
 Therefore, your images will always be grainy.
 The star tracker can help produce beautiful, clean, detailed images even with a relatively cheap lens and entry level camera!
 I cover Star Trackers in depth further down in the tutorial.

-A lens that has bad Coma can ruin your Milky Way images.
+A lens that has bad aberrations can ruin your Milky Way images.
 This article explains exactly what Coma is.
 Many lenses produce awful coma, or star distortion.
 This causes the stars to lose their sharp, spherical look.
 The example below was taken with the Sigma 35mm Art lens at f/1.4.
 I cropped in heavily to the upper-right corner of the image.
+These "winged stars" are actually the result of astigmatism in the lens, often referred to as coma.
 If you stop the lens down to f/2.8, the distortion will be much less noticeable.
 Some lenses have bad coma that affect stars across the entire image.
 Therefore, it is recommended to use a lens with minimal coma for your Milky Way photos.

 Sigma 35mm f/1.4 coma

-The lens you choose is arguably the most important factor in capturing good Milky Way photos.
-You can have the best camera body available, but a bad lens choice will ruin your star photos.
-I've spent many hours researching the best lenses for night photography.
-The clear winner, for the price, is the Rokinon / Samyang brand.
+Out of all the lens manufacturers, the clear winner, for the price, is the Rokinon / Samyang brand.
 They make good, cheap, manual focus lenses.
 Oddly enough, many Nikon and Canon lenses are awful for taking Milky Way photos.
 Below is a list of the top Astrophotography lenses:

 First up is the acclaimed Nikon 14-24mm.
 This lens is quite expensive at $1,900, especially compared to the $350 Rokinon 14mm.
-If you have the budget though, it's a great option!
 The Nikon has fairly minimal vignetting, distortion, and coma at f/2.8.
 This lens doubles as a fantastic lens for landscapes and waterfall photography as well.
 It is also very large and heavy, especially when compared next to the Rokinon.
+This is currently my main Milky Way lens.

-The Tamron 15-30mm is one of the best Milky Way lenses on the market right now, and it costs over $600 less than the Nikon!
+The Tamron 15-30mm is one of the best wide-angle lenses on the market right now, and it costs $700 less than the Nikon!
 While it may capture slightly less light than the Nikon, it performs at a high level.
-The Tamron also has Vibration Control built in.
+In fact, it actually out-performs the Nikon during the day!
+The Tamron also has Vibration Control built in (you'll want to turn it off when photographing the Milky Way though).
 It is roughly the same size and weight of the Nikon 14-24mm (big and bulky).
-If you don't want to spend over $1,000, but you want a high-quality astrophotography lens, this might be your best bet!
+If you don't want to spend nearly $2,000, but you want a high-quality astrophotography lens, this might be your best bet!
+Check out my direct comparison tests of the Tamron 15-30mm vs the Nikon 14-24mm for more information.

 If you don't want to spend over $500 on a lens, then I recommend purchasing the Rokinon 14mm.
-If you are looking for this lens, you may see it under different names: Samyang, Rokinon, or Bower.
+You can head over to my blog, which has multiple comparison images of the Rokinon 14mm vs the Nikon 14-24mm.
+Keep in mind, this lens is also listed under different names, including Samyang or Bower.
 They are all the same lens, just for different geographic markets.
 I'd recommend this lens for beginners and professionals alike.
 It is a cheap lens, yet the image quality is quite good, even better than some lenses that costs thousands of dollars.
 The Rokinon 14mm has no coma and is sharp from corner to corner.
 Another thing I love about this lens is its massive focus ring.
 Most lenses have a very small focus ring, (if you move the focus ring a millimeter past "Infinity" it won't be sharp).
 The Rokinon allows you to rotate the focus ring substantially without losing sharp focus.
 I should also mention that this lens is Manual Focus only, no autofocus.
 However, this is irrelevant when doing Milky Way photography, as Auto-Focus wouldn't work anyway.

 There are 2 bad things about this lens.
 First is the awful vignetting.
 When compared against the Nikon 14-24mm, you can see that the Rokinon loses a substantial amount of light due to its vignetting.
 Personally, I find this to be a big problem.
 The images taken with the Rokinon are significantly darker than the Nikon or Tamron.
 The second problem is the mustache distortion, but it's not very noticeable unless you have a straight horizon in the center of the frame.
 To be clear, almost all of the Milky Way photos in my Nightscapes Gallery were taken with this lens.
 It can definitely get the job done, but it will take more editing in post-processing to get the images up to an acceptable level.
 Head over to my YouTube channel to check out a full-length post-processing video made specifically for the Rokinon 14mm!